phinioxGlade/gbstudio-auto-scroller/README.md

 </pre>

 #### Calculating the screen boundary
-Now you have the camera's position calculate the screen boundary:
+Now you have the camera's position calculate the screen boundary, the _camera_x/y are relative to the centre of the screen.

 * $CL = $CX - 80 = left edge in pixels
 * $CR = $CX + 80 = right edge in pixels